wmeints/effective-llm-applications/samples/chapter-07/csharp/Chapter7.ValidationDatasetGeneration/README.md

-# Test sample generation for RAG validation
+# Validation question generation for RAG validation

-This sample demonstrates how to run a set of synthetic questions through a RAG pipeline to obtain test data for validating the RAG pipeline.
+This sample demonstrates how to generate synthetic questions to validate a RAG implementation.

 ## Check the other samples